 Good news everyone!
 You have some (simple) alternatives

-We are a European company, and if i’m correct the only one to provide managed notebooks in the cloud with GPU power at scale.
-We released OVHcloud AI Notebooks few months ago and it’s really exciting to solve people challenges.
-Based on the current usage it’s clearly a success (thumbs up to our whole team behind this new product!).
+We are a European company, and if I’m correct, the only one to provide managed notebooks in the cloud with GPU power at scale.
+We released OVHcloud AI Notebooks a few months ago and it’s really exciting to solve people’s challenges.
+Based on the current usage, it’s clearly a success (thumbs up to the team behind this new product!).

-AI notebooks = European legislation, guaranteed resources, backend execution, native Jupyterlab or VSCode editor, no maximum running time, available everywhere, … And yet it’s simple to use.
+AI Notebooks = European legislation, guaranteed resources, back-end execution, native Jupyterlab or VSCode editor, no maximum running time, available everywhere… and yet it’s also simple to use.

-More than words, I‘ve made a short video where I start in Google Colab and migrate my work in OVHcloud AI Notebooks.
-I took my time, explained everything and the video is lasting 8 minutes.
+To explain further, I’ve made a short video where I start in Google Colab and migrate my work in OVHcloud AI Notebooks.
+I took my time, explained everything and it lasts 8 minutes.
 If i wanted to automate it, it should take +-10 seconds.

-Want to give a try?
+Want to give it a try?
 Fearing it’s too expensive?